EAN 13 Barcode Explained

 EAN numbers are maintained and issued by your country's GS1 branch, please see obtaining an EAN number for details.
 Only the national GS1 branches can issue valid (i.e. unique) company prefixes and numbers.
 Once you've been assigned a pool of EAN numbers, you can use one of Softmatic's barcode generators to create the actual, valid EAN 13 barcodes, see below for the various options.

-NOTE: We do not recommend obtaining EAN 13 numbers from third parties who advertise on the Internet with slogans like "Only need one EAN barcode?".
+NOTE: We do not recommend obtaining EAN 13 numbers from third parties who advertise on the Internet or Ebay with slogans like "Only need one EAN barcode?".
 These vendors will sell you a number from their own pool, exploiting a (historic) loophole in the assignment of EAN / UPC numbers.
 While those numbers are in principle valid, there's no guarantee that they are actually unique.
 In many cases the numbers are reused or they are re-assigned UPC numbers that were made EAN-compatible by adding a leading "0" to the twelve digit UPC number.

 Sample Code EAN 13